The importance of a pH regulator

 Even at the lowest allowable pH for tap water of pH 6.5, the pH is still too high for most post-emergence herbicides.
 Many are classified as weak acids, so work best at a pH in the range pH 3-6.
 Above pH 7, certain pesticides can be affected by a process known as alkaline hydrolysis and this renders them permanently inactive.

-AF Additor is a water conditioning product and thus should be treated as such.
-Typical application rates are as follows:
+AF ADDITOR is a water conditioning product and thus should be treated at such.

 Developed using the Flex Fertilizer System